mgold/elm-geojson/README.md

 (Geometry (LineString [ ( 100, 0, 0 ), ( 101, 1, 0 ) ]), Just [-10, -10, 10, 10])
 ```

 For more details, see the GeoJson module docs.
+GeoJSON itself is defined in [RFC 7946](https://tools.ietf.org/html/rfc7946).

 ## Testing